An Introduction to Glastonbury Festival

 2013-06-2623-12-04Glastonbury2013_zps79644829

 There will be moments when you ask yourself the inevitable: “Why can’t life always be like this?”
-There will be enlightenments, awakenings, surreal happenings, Damascene epiphanies and people doing the strangest things in public.
-Sometimes the strangest things you’ll see happening have been booked well in advance – but often it will be people spontaneously reacting to the spirit of the Festival.
+There will be enlightenments, awakenings, surreal happenings and Damascene epiphanies.
+Sometimes the most wonderful things you’ll experience will have been booked well in advance – but often it will be something spontaneous, a moment converged in time and space.
 No two people’s Festival experience will be the same unless they’re tied together, in which case they’re probably part of a theatre company.

 Glasto2013SunACA-3590_zps0403103b